no-defun-allowed/cl-simd/README.md

 cl-simd
 =========

+This library implements SSE intrinsic functions for ECL and SBCL.
-The `cl-simd` module provides access to SSE2 instructions (which are nowadays supported by any CPU compatible with x86-64) in the form of _intrinsic functions_, similar to the way adopted by modern C compilers.
+It provides access to SSE2 instructions (which are nowadays supported by any CPU compatible with x86-64) in the form of _intrinsic functions_, similar to the way adopted by modern C compilers.
 It also provides some lisp-specific functionality, like setf-able intrinsics for accessing lisp arrays.

+This API, with minor technical differences, is supported by both ECL and SBCL (x86-64 only).

 When this module is loaded, it defines an `:sse2` feature, which can be subsequently used for conditional compilation of code that depends on it.
 Intrinsic functions are available from the `sse` package.

-   This API, with minor technical differences, is supported by both ECL and SBCL (x86-64 only).
+NOTE: CURRENTLY THIS SHOULD BE CONSIDERED EXPERIMENTAL, AND
+      SUBJECT TO INCOMPATIBLE CHANGES IN A FUTURE RELEASE.

+Since the implementation is closely tied to the internals of the compiler, it should normally be obtained exclusively via the bundled contrib mechanism of the above implementations.

 SSE pack types
 ------------------